-The Morgan Hill 2035 General Plan, adopted in July 2016, envisions the transformation of the Monterey Road corridor north and south of Downtown from its current predominantly strip commercial character to a vibrant mixed-use corridor that encourages walking and biking with buildings fronting onto the street and a range of commercial and office uses located in close proximity to new and existing residential development.
-It's been determined in a 2017 Monterey Corridor Market Analysis Report that a Form-Based Code is the most effective in helping to realize the General Plan’s vision for the Monterey Road corridor.
+The Morgan Hill 2035 General Plan, adopted in July 2016, envisions the transformation of the Monterey Road corridor north and south of Downtown from its current predominantly strip commercial character to a vibrant mixed-use corridor that encourages walking and biking with buildings fronting onto the street and a range of commercial and office uses located close to new and existing residential development.
+It's been determined in a 2017 Monterey Corridor Market Analysis Report that a Form-Based Code is the most effective in realizing the General Plan’s vision for the Monterey Road corridor.

-The City has been awarded $160,000 from the 2019 Planning Grants Program from the State of California, Department of Housing and Community Development for the development of a Form-Based Code for the Monterey Road Corridor.
-On March 4, 2020 the City Council approved a Consultant Agreement with Lisa Wise Consulting, Inc. (LWC) to prepare the Monterey Corridor – Form-Based Code.
+The City has been awarded $160,000 from the 2019 Planning Grants Program from the State of California, Department of Housing and Community Development, to develop a Form-Based Code for the Monterey Road Corridor.
+On March 4, 2020, the City Council approved a Consultant Agreement with Lisa Wise Consulting, Inc. (LWC) to prepare the Monterey Corridor Form-Based Code.

 Planning Commission Workshop

-On September 8, 2020 the Planning Commission will hold a workshop at 6:00 p.m. via Video Conference regarding the development of the Monterey Corridor – Form-Based Code.
-To view the Public Notice click on the link below:
+On September 8, 2020, the Planning Commission held a workshop regarding what is a Form-Based Code as well as progress towards the development of the Monterey Corridor Form-Based Code.
+To view the September 8th workshop materials and video, please click here.

 To sign up for notifications and updates on this project, click the Notify Me link below: